pgexperts/handyrep/docs/plugins.rst

 Same as multi_pgbouncer, plus:

-bigip_hostname
-    hostname of the bigip server

 bigip_user
-    sudo username of the bigip administrator
+    sudo username for tmsh commands

 tmsh_path
     full path to the tmsh executable

+Also, add this to the passwords section:

+bigip_password
+    ssh password for the bigip server login, if required

 Additionally, each pgbouncer server definition must include an ip_address field which is the bouncer's ip_address as seen by BigIP.
 Also, one server must be created with the role "bigip".